-The fee for the two-year program is $250/month.
+The fee for the one-year program is $350/month.
+Scholarships are available.

-Participants in the Supervision Study Program must also become members of The Psychotherapy Institute; membership fees are waived while students are enrolled in the program.
+Participants in the Supervision Study Program also become members of The Psychotherapy Institute; membership fees are waived while enrolled in the program.

 Participants set their own fees for their private practice consultees and collect those fees themselves.
 There are additional opportunities to supervise trainees in TPI’s two-year post-graduate training program and through TPI’s Consultation Service, available to licensed therapists in the professional community at large.
 Fees collected through the Consultation Service accrue to TPI while you are in the Supervision Study Program.